RuthyAgatha/simple_shell/README.md

-new_strtok.c - custom strtok and helper functions check_match - checks if a character matches any in a string new_strtok - a custom strtok for the shell
+new_strtok.c - custom strtok and helper functions check_match - checks if a character matches any in a string new_strtok - a custom strtok for the shell path.c - functions related to executing commands path_execute - executes a command in the PATH find_path - finds the PATH environment variable check_for_path - checks if the command is in the PATH execute_cwd - executes a command with an absolute path check_for_dir - checks if the command contains an absolute path simple_shell.c - essential functions to the shell main - the main function of the program sig_handler - handles SIGINT strfunc.c - functions related to string manipulation _puts - writes a string to standart output
+_strdup - duplicates a string
+_strcmpr - compares two strings
+_strcat - concatenates two strings with a / in the middle _strlen - calculates the length of a string tokenize.c - tokenizing function
+tokenize - creates an array of tokens from a buffer with a specified delimiter